ustaxcourt/ef-cms/docs/operations/sealing-items-in-lower-environments.md

 ## Problem

-Sealed cases in production remain unsealed in Lower Environments
+Sealed cases in production remain unsealed in Lower Environments that have Production data

 ## Solution